 Video: Watch the Chunri Manorath ritual

 They sit on the steps of the ghat as the priest prepares for the Chunri Puja.
-A platform is a setup to perform the following Pujas in sequence:
+A platform is set up to perform the following Pujas in sequence:

 Krishna and Yamuna Puja